Life in a Scoliosis Brace

 If you notice that your child’s skin is breaking down, it is best to get in touch with the orthotist right away, so the brace can be adjusted.
 A properly fitting brace should not cause cuts or breakdown on your child’s skin.

-One thing that can help prevent skin breakdown include a properly fitting undershirt.
+One thing that can help prevent skin breakdown is a properly fitting undershirt.
 Ensure that your undershirt covers all the areas that the brace touches.
 Companies like Brace Buddies, Brace Yourself and KnitRite create shirts specifically designed to be worn with scoliosis braces.

 Brace fashion tips